-Objectives Ple Pe inc What is a measure of success? lease use quantitative (Key erformance) and qualitative adicators, and link them to a point in time Which is the data source and methodology used [project data, study,] Who is responsible for monitoring and providing the data / information When will it be collected?
-Baseline and target SR RIA updates Association report Association rec fumber of policy ecommendations issued by anded projects Projects reports CINEA cation and org otal number of events rganised by funded projects Projects reports / Horizon EU dashboard EC / CINEA / funded projects n/a the potent ial of new the umber of events organised by a Association Association report Association further sup umber of events organized by apporting platforms Public information Supporting platforms Contribute education umber of professionals ained in funded projects Project results analysis EC / CINEA / funded projects n/a about the new mobility pro umber of training materials rovided by funded projects Project results analysis EC / CINEA / funded projects and logist pu - fumber of members of the ablic reached by funded rojects Project results analysis EC / CINEA / funded projects
+What is a measure of suc- cess?
+Which is the data source and Who is responsible for monitoring and Baseline and target Objectives Please use quantitative (Key Perfor- mance) and qualitative indicators, and methodology used? providing the data / information?
+2 link them to a point in time [project data, study,] When will it be collected?
+Provide scientific input for informed regulation and related Union policies 2Zero contribution to roadmaps preparation Association report Association / EC / CINEA / funded projects n/a SRIA updates Association report Association Number of policy recommendations issued by funded projects Projects reports CINEA Ensure a wide communication and dissemination of activities Total number of events organised by funded projects Projects reports / Horizon EU dash- board EC / CINEA / funded projects n/a and results, as well as of the potential of new vohicles mobility and Number of events organised by the Association Association report Association logistics systems to the public for further acceptance Number of events organised by supporting platforms Public information Supporting platforms Contribute to the education of future Number of professionals trained in funded projects Project results analysis EC / CINEA / funded projects n/a workers and the public about the new mobility and locistics usage Number of training materials provided by funded projects Project results analysis EC / CINEA / funded projects Number of members of the public reached by funded projects Project results analysis EC / CINEA / funded projects

-3.3 - Activities to be covered by the partnership
+3.3 - Activities to be covered by the Partnership